San Jacinto Peak: Geography

+Climate

 History

 The peak is known to the Cahuilla Native Americans as I a kitch (or Aya Kaich), meaning "smooth cliffs."
 It is regarded as the home of Dakush, the meteor and legendary founder of the Cahuilla.

 In 1878, a Wheeler Survey topographical party led by rancher Charles Thomas of Garner Valley climbed the peak.
 The Wheeler Survey gave the mountain the name "San Jacinto Peak" (rather than "Mt.
 San Jacinto" or "San Jacinto Mountain.")

 The earliest recorded ascent of the peak was made in September, 1874 by "F. of Riverside," according to a description of his ascent in the San Diego Union.
 The first successful ascent of the difficult northeast escarpment was made in 1931 by Floyd Vernoy and Stewart White of Riverside.

 The peak is flanked by Jean Peak 10670 ft and Marion Mountain 10362 ft.
 These peaks were named in 1897 by USGS topographer Edmund Taylor Perkins Jr. Perkins named Jean Peak for his sweetheart and future bride, Jean Waters of Plumas County, whom he married in 1903.
 He named Marion Mountain after Marion Kelly, his girlfriend, a teacher for the Indian Bureau at the Morongo Valley Reservation.
 According to a local legend, Perkins spent the summer of 1897 deciding which woman to marry while he conducted his topographical survey of San Jacinto Peak and its environs.

 Nearby Cornell Peak is named for Cornell University, the alma mater of geologist Robert T. Hill.
 Perkins and Hill were camping in Round Valley when Hill remarked that the peak looked like the campanile tower at Cornell.
 Perkins later named the peak Cornell Peak.

 In 1931 and 1932, the San Jacinto Mountain Chamber of Commerce sponsored a Labor Day footrace from Idyllwild to San Jacinto Peak and back, a distance of 18 mi and a rise of 5300 ft.
 The 1931 race was won by Tom Humphreys, a Hopi, in 3:36:30.
 Humphreys won the race again in 1932 with a time of 3:12.
 Near the summit of San Jacinto peak is a stone hut that was built in 1935 by the Civilian Conservation Corps under the direction of Serbo-Croatian immigrant Alfred Zarubicka, a stonemason known in Idyllwild as "Zubi."